EmmaRocheteau/emma-rocheteau-website/content/home/reviewing.md

 - Trustworthy AI for Healthcare (TAIH) Workshop at AAAI 2021
 - AMIA 2021 Informatics Summit
-- Machine Learning for Health (ML4H) Workshop at NeurIPS 2020
+- Machine Learning for Health (ML4H) Workshop at NeurIPS 2020 *My ML4H reviews were explicitly recognised as excellent by metareviewers
 - Graph Representation Learning and Beyond (GRL+) Workshop at ICML 2020
 - Graph Representation Learning (GRL) Workshop at NeurIPS 2019
 - Machine Learning for Health (ML4H) Workshop at NeurIPS 2019